The shine is fading: Tech giants Tesla and Apple have fallen behind in the "Magnificent Seven" rankings – Image: Xpert.Digital

 What specific challenges do Apple and Tesla face?

-Apple: Innovation backlog and customs problems
+Apple: Innovation stagnation and customs problems

 Apple faces several challenges: